tildraev/Forecast_MVVM/index.md

 - - -

 Found the bugs and everything is golden?
 Heck yeah!
 Submit your project.
+Use any extra time to update some of your other projects from `MVC` to `MVVM`
+* Monster Manual
+* Address Book
+* Smart Home
+* Near Eath Objects